reidwooten99/att-sdk-android/Speech/SimpleSpeechUI/README.md

 1. If it's not present, create a `libs` subdirectory of this sample app.
 2. Unzip the AT&T Speech SDK for Android into its own folder.
 2. Copy the file `ATTSpeechKit.jar` into the `libs` subfolder.
-4. Expand the `libs` group within the Eclipse project window.
-You should see the ATTSpeechKit JAR there.

 ## Running the sample